mounirmelzi/association-manager/README.md

   2. Ensure MySQL service is running
   3. Confirm the database exists and has been properly imported
   4. Check that the database name in database.config.php matches the one you created
+- For PHP extension errors:
+  1. Note the exact extension name from the error message
+  2. Enable it in php.ini as described in section 6
+  3. Make sure to restart Apache after any php.ini changes

 For any additional assistance or issues, please contact me directly.